Wondermondo 🢖 World 🢖 Wonders of Antarctica and Subantarctic islands 🢖 Wonders of Tristan da Cunha

 Tristan de Cunha Island has one of the most remote permanent civilian settlements in the world – Edinburgh of the Seven Seas, established in 1816.

 The Inaccessible Island is one of the least disrupted ecosystems in the cool temperate zone of the world and due to this is included in the UNESCO World Heritage list as a part of the monument "Gough and Inaccessible Islands".

-- Inaccessible Island ecosystem – Inaccessible Island.
-One of the least disturbed ecosystems in the world with high number of endemic species.
-Here live two species of birds, eight species of plants and 10 species of invertebrates which are not met anywhere else in the world.
+One of the least disturbed ecosystems in the world, with a high number of endemic species.
+Here live two species of birds, eight species of plants, and 10 species of invertebrates that are not met anywhere else in the world.
 Inaccessible Island flightless rail (Atlantisia rogersi) is the smallest flightless bird in the world – up to 17 cm long.

 St Helena: Ascension and Tristan Da Cunha (Bradt Travel Guide)

 Rugged, volcanic, and very remote, the three tiny islands of St Helena, Ascension, and Tristan da Cunha dot the South Atlantic like so many bits of flotsam.
 As Napoleon’s place of exile following the Battle of Waterloo, St Helena has gained notoriety that assures its place in the travel lexicon.
 This fully revised edition includes information on St Helena’s new airport, which makes it possible for the first time for visitors to explore the island’s natural and historic attractions without a five-day sea voyage to get here.

 Katherine Mary Barrow: Wife of the Rev. J. G. Barrow, Missionary Clergyman in Tristan Da Cunha, and fellow-worker with him on that island.